-The Jethro Project (TJP) helps organizations in private and public sectors improve performance.
-TJP brings together a combination of academics and professionals to address clients’ needs in the areas of engineering, economics, management and leadership.
-TJP addresses maintenance procedures, strategic planning; spend analysis, assessment and cost reduction, development of procedures.
+The Jethro Project (TJP) Consulting Group helps organizations improve performance.
+TJP brings together a combination of academics and professionals to address clients’ needs in the areas of engineering, economics, management, and leadership.

-TJP uses econometric techniques (regressions and time series analyses) for outcomes validations and forecasting.
-TJP also works with clients to address organizational design challenges, such as administrative capacity and the elimination non-value processes.
+TJP uses econometric techniques (regressions and time-series analyses) for outcomes validations and forecasting.
+TJP also works with clients to address organizational design challenges, such as administrative capacity and the elimination of non-value processes.
 For instance, we map processes to identify and remove non-valued and redundant tasks.

 TPJ is in a unique position to serve clients on a specialized basis.